jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Ensure we return proper quantity to non managed stock items
 * Move cart expiration check to an action that will always be called regardless of which theme is used
 * Add count of number of expiring items to notice when adding new item and set the countdown for the newly added item
+* Include variation info in notice when item has expired (if WooCommerce version >= 2.5)

 = 1.25 =
 * If you are using WooCommerce >= 2.5 you must update to this version